 To document baseline noise levels, noise monitoring shall be performed.
-To document hourly sound levels over a 24-hour period, two (2) long-term (24-hour) unattended measurements are proposed (Figure 19), one along the existing roadway and one in the vicinity of the proposed alignment.
-Additionally, approximately seven (7) short-term (20-minute) attended measurements would be conducted in the vicinity of the new alignment, Frank Sound Road, Bodden Town Road, and Shamrock Road (20-minutes is typically sufficient to obtain a representative value of steady background and ambient noise).
+To document hourly sound levels over a 24-hour period, two (2) long-term (24-hour) unattended measurements are proposed (Figure 18), one along the existing roadway and one in the vicinity of the proposed alignment.
+Additionally, approximately seven (7) short-term (20-minute) attended measurements would be conducted in the vicinity of the new alignment during a selected time slot within nonrush hours of the work day (e.g., 20 minute duration between 9 am - 2:00 pm), Frank Sound Road, Bodden Town Road, and Shamrock Road (20-minutes is typically sufficient to obtain a representative value of steady background and ambient noise).
 For measurements along existing roadways, traffic shall be conducted concurrently.
 The measurement devices shall be Type I ANSI sound level meters.
 Measurements shall be carried out under dry conditions when the road surface is dry and wind speeds are 11.2 mph (5 m/s) or less.